 - Normal spells cost mana to use, but in some cases are more effective than the faction-unique version.
 For example, every faction's caster has three spells, requiring two levels of training, themselves only available after upgrading the main base twice, but some mercenaries have the ability available as soon as they're hired, leaving only the question of whether the caster or the merc is the more cost-effective unit.

 - The Unlimited Blade Works in Fate/stay night is all about creating an unlimited arsenal of Noble Phantasms that are knockoffs.
 Shirou states that they can not defeat the original Noble Phantasms, but are still able to imitate their abilities to a close second.
 Gilgamesh is defeated by this Noble Phantasm because even though he has all the originals, he merely uses them as throwing objects, never utilizing them to their full potential.
+That, and being copies, they can be Broken, turning them into a single use version with a rank boost that bumps the power up to the same as the original.
+Since it's a copy you can always just make another one after breaking the first.
+And many abilities can't be effectively reduced at all, so a copy of say, Rule Breaker, is just as effective as the original because it's ability is absolute and not dependent on rank at all.

 - In Schlock Mercenary, Schlock starts requisitioning knockoff BH-209 Plasguns from the ship's fabber after Strohl Munitions discontinues the model.
 They're about as prone to exploding as the original.
+Supplemental notes make mention that this is a serious problem for manufacturers since anyone with a sufficiently high-grade fabber can replicate anything they make once they have the plans.
+Schlock is also a fan of "imitation Ovalquik", which he might prefer to the original.